NeilSinclair/prompt_workshop/the_exec_assistant/the_exec_assistant1.md

 Feel free to update the instruction message to change the tone / length / language of the message.

-Post your email to the Miro board under "The Exec Assistant Part 1".
+Post your email to the Miro board under "The Executive Assistant Part 1".